cogentcore/cogent/settings/README.md

 # settings
-An app for customizing the appearance and behavior of Goki apps on your device
+An app for customizing the appearance and behavior of Cogent Core apps on your device